Olical/exemplary/README.md

 ## Feedback

-This library is still very new and I'd love to hear your thoughts on how we could improve this UX, maybe something like how [malli][]'s [dev instrumentation][malli-dev-inst] works?
-Please feel free to reach out to me on [mastodon][] or open a discussion here about the topic.
+I'd love to hear your thoughts, please feel free to reach out to me on [mastodon][] or open a discussion on this repository.

 [dict-def]: https://dictionary.cambridge.org/dictionary/english/exemplary
 [kaocha]: https://github.com/lambdaisland/kaocha